Glass fiber: Formation

 The bushing plate is the most important part of the machinery for making the fiber.
 This is a small metal furnace containing nozzles for the fiber to be formed through.
 It is almost always made of platinum alloyed with rhodium for durability.
 Platinum is used because the glass melt has a natural affinity for wetting it.
-When bushings were first used they were 100% platinum, and the glass wetted the bushing so easily that it ran under the plate after exiting the nozzle and accumulated on the underside.
+When bushings were first used they were pure platinum, and the glass wetted the bushing so easily that it ran under the plate after exiting the nozzle and accumulated on the underside.
 Also, due to its cost and the tendency to wear, the platinum was alloyed with rhodium.
 In the direct melt process, the bushing serves as a collector for the molten glass.
 It is heated slightly to keep the glass at the correct temperature for fiber formation.
 In the marble melt process, the bushing acts more like a furnace as it melts more of the material.

 Bushings are the major expense in fiber glass production.
 The nozzle design is also critical.
 The number of nozzles ranges from 200 to 4000 in multiples of 200.
 The important part of the nozzle in continuous filament manufacture is the thickness of its walls in the exit region.
 It was found that inserting a counterbore here reduced wetting.
 Today, the nozzles are designed to have a minimum thickness at the exit.
 As glass flows through the nozzle, it forms a drop which is suspended from the end.
 As it falls, it leaves a thread attached by the meniscus to the nozzle as long as the viscosity is in the correct range for fiber formation.
 The smaller the annular ring of the nozzle and the thinner the wall at exit, the faster the drop will form and fall away, and the lower its tendency to wet the vertical part of the nozzle.
 The surface tension of the glass is what influences the formation of the meniscus.
 For E-glass it should be around 400 mN/m.

 The attenuation (drawing) speed is important in the nozzle design.
 Although slowing this speed down can make coarser fiber, it is uneconomic to run at speeds for which the nozzles were not designed.